Audie Murphy. There's no way to list the ways in which this man was made of adamantium without repeating everything on the linked page.

 Colonel John Stapp, Ph.D, was the human precursor to crash test dummies.
 In his life conducting tests for human endurance in acceleration and deceleration, he subjected himself to over 50 potentially lethal experiments.
 He shattered conventional wisdom of thinking people would be subject to lethal injury at 18 g-forces when he walked away with temporary blindness and some bruising after sustaining 45 g-forces for over a second.
 His research was prime material that led to better car and aircraft safety the world over.
 He was also a good friend and colleague of Chuck Yeager

 Speaking of Chuck Yeager, he walked away from an airplane crash after beating a fire out on his face with his bare hands.
+He made his record-setting supersonic flight with a broken arm that he had to hide from his superiors so they wouldn't either scrub the mission or replace him.

 William George Barker of the RAF citation for the Victoria Cross says "On the morning of the 27th October, 1918, this officer observed an enemy two-seater over the F'oret de Mormal.
 He attacked this machine, and after a short burst it broke up in the air.
 At the same time a Fokker biplane attacked him, and-he was wounded in the right thigh, but managed, despite this, to shoot down the enemy aeroplane in flames.
 He then found, himself in the middle of a large formation of Fokkers, who attacked him from all directions; and was again severely wounded in the left thigh; but succeeded in driving down two of the enemy in a spin.
 He lost consciousness after this, and his machine fell out of control.
 On recovery he found himself being again attacked heavily by a large formation, and singling out one machine, he deliberately charged and drove it down in flames.
 During this fight his left elbow was shattered and he again fainted, and on regaining consciousness he found himself still being attacked, but, notwithstanding that he was now severely wounded in both legs and his left arm shattered, he dived on the nearest machine and shot it down in flames.
 Being greatly exhausted, he dived out of the fight to regain our lines, but was met by another formation, which attacked and endeavoured to cut him off, but after a hard fight he succeeded in breaking up this formation and reached our lines, where he crashed on landing."

 Nicholas Alkemade was a tail gunner for the RAF during the Second World War.
 On the night of 24 March 1944 his Lancaster was attacked and set on fire by a Junkers Ju 88.
 Alkemade — whose parachute had been consumed by the flames — chose to jump rather than burn to death.
 He fell for 18,000 feet, eventually crashing through pine trees and coming to rest in a snowdrift.
-Despite the fall, and the sudden stop at the end, he suffered only minor injuries.
+Despite the fall and the sudden stop at the end, he suffered only minor injuries.
 His captors refused to believe that he was not a spy, until the wreckage of his Lancaster was found.
-He spent the rest of the war as a POW, and died of natural causes in 1987.
+He spent the rest of the war as a POW and died of natural causes in 1987.

 His eventual demise was also notable.
 The .303 machine gun bullet that hit his chest ruptured his heart and severely damaged his lungs — a wound that should incapacitate a man instantly and lead to death within a couple of seconds.
 Not if you are the Red Baron.
 He managed to land and bring his Fokker plane to a full stop safely before moving on to the next world.